-➤ Break the sovereign-bank nexus.568 If a sovereign restructuring regime is to be credible, then the sovereign-bank nexus must be broken for good.
-In order to build on efforts of reducing contagion from banks to States, Volt proposes the introduction of concentration risk charges for sovereign exposures to http://www.europarl.europa.eu/thinktank/en/document.html?reference=IPOL_STU%282017%296021 11 reduce contagion from States to banks.
+Break the sovereign-bank nexus {601}.
+If

+a sovereign restructuring regime is to be credible, then the sovereign-bank nexus must be broken for good.
+In order to build on efforts of reducing contagion from banks to States, Volt proposes the introduction of concentration risk charges for sovereign exposures to reduce contagion from States to banks.
 This could take the form where banks would have to diversify their national bond portfolio and also hold bonds from States other than their 'own'.
 Introducing capital charges for concentrations to sovereigns will incentivise a diversification of banks' sovereign portfolios across Eurozone Member States.
 This allows for risk-sharing and an orderly default, if necessary.